How to Handle Duplicate Records

 Reporter: How to report a potential duplicate

-PC: click the link icon at the top of the details screen.
+PC: Click/tap the link icon at the top of the details screen (shown below):

-This will copy a link to PuzzleA onto the clipboard (in the background).
+This will copy a link to PuzzleA onto the clipboard (working in the background).

-3. In the popup window, select the merge tab and paste the link from your clipboard onto the edit box.
-The paste icon is located to the right of the link field - pressing this will past the link you copied previously into the link field.
+3. In the pop-up window, select the merge tab and paste the link from your clipboard into the edit box.
+The paste icon is located to the right of the link field; pressing this icon will paste the link previously copied into the link field.

-The Submitters are given 28 days to respond, and if they fail to approve/deny your request, the request will be executed automatically (if Admin agrees that the records should be merged).
+The Submitters are given 28 days to respond, but if they fail to 'approve/deny' a request, it will be executed automatically (if Admin agrees that the records should be merged).

 IPDb will check and determine which one is the original submission, so you won't have to worry about figuring that out.

-This is important to know, as PuzzleA in this case has priority, meaning that if PuzzleA has artist put as Pablo Picasso, and PuzzleB has artist put as Picasso, then The merged record will have artist put as Pablo Picasso.
+This is important to know, as PuzzleA in this case has priority, meaning that if PuzzleA has an Artist entered as Pablo Picasso, and PuzzleB has an Artist entered as Picasso, then the merged record will have the Artist entered as Pablo Picasso.

 Whilst waiting for SubmitterA and SubmitterB to decide if they agree that the 2 puzzles are indeed a duplication, the Reporter can follow the progress in their own Messages box.

-The Merge Request info starts by stating who reported it, and when it was reported.
+The Merge Request information starts by stating who reported it, and when it was reported.
 Newest requests are listed first.

 The subsequent sections detail which puzzle is to be merged into which puzzle.
 The names of the puzzles are underlined, as they provide a link to the actual puzzle records.

 The final section lists the status of the request.
-Both record Submitters are listed, alongside a status of who has agreed to the merge request, and who hasn't yet to date.
+Both record Submitters are listed, alongside the status of who has agreed to the merge request, and who has yet to update.

-In addition, the Reporter will receive messages in their normal inbox when the request status has changed and the duplication report has been resolved.
+Additionally, the Reporter will receive messages in their normal inbox when the request status has been changed and when the duplication report has been resolved.

 Regardless of whether or not a response has been received by the parties involved, the Merge Request will be executed or denied within 28 days.